2 Integrating Salesforce with Excel, SQL Server, and QuickBooks

 15. In the Connection Manager dialog box, choose your Quickbooks ODBC data source from the Use user or system data source name list.
 Use the OK button to return to the ODBC Source dialog box.

-16. Type the following query in the SQL command text box:
+16. Enter the following query in the SQL command text box:

 SELECT CompanyName, OpenBalance AS "Open Balance", CreditLimit AS "Credit Limit",